Social Media Reporting

 Competitive Analysis Report Template

 A competitive analysis report is one of the most useful, actionable reports a brand can create.
-With this comprehensive competitive analysis template, brands can analyze keyword performance, general competitive landscape, social performance and even have the opportunity to provide action items and recommendations.
+With this comprehensive competitive analysis template, brands can analyze keyword performance, general competitive landscape, and social performance, plus the opportunity to provide recommendations and next steps.

 Download Your Competitive Analysis Report Template